How does climate change affect mental health?

-The Climate and Health Program is leading a study to better understand how climate change affects mental health in Oregon, particularly among youth populations.
+The Climate and Health Program lead a study to better understand how climate change affects mental health in Oregon, particularly among youth populations.
 In partnership with the

 University of Oregon’s Suicide Prevention Lab

-, the program will summarize findings from a series of youth focus groups, listening circles, key informant interviews, and literature review.
-In June 2021, the program hosted an informational webinar and will host another virtual meeting with youth to share preliminary findings.
+, the program summarized findings from a series of youth focus groups, listening circles, key informant interviews, and literature review.
+In June 2021, the program hosted an informational webinar and in November 2021, a virtual meeting with youth to share preliminary findings.
 A final report will be available in June 2022.

 2014 Oregon Climate and Health Profile Report